confuzedskull/G2/readme.txt

 Known Bugs:
--keyboard movement not regulated by the game clock -grabbing an object and moving it into another sometimes makes them stack ontop of eachother -the program starts out with the small grey object shooting until you hit spacebar -the small grey object has RTS controls disabled in order for the scripted movement to work
+-keyboard movement not regulated by the game clock -grabbing an object and moving it into another sometimes makes them stack ontop of eachother -sometimes an object stops shooting for no reason

 Disclaimer:
 This program was made using the OpenGL Utility Toolkit(GLUT) created by Mark Kilgard.
 I do not own the rights to this API nor do I claim them as my own.